Things to do on a rainy day in Aberdeen

 Aberdeen is a brilliant city to visit whatever the weather – it’s a warm, welcoming place, the perfect size for a walking and packed full of fabulous shops, interesting places to visit and brilliant events to attend.

 However, if we were to get scientific, there are on average 197 days per year with more than 0.1 mm of rainfall in Aberdeen.
 So what do you do on a dreich Day in the Granite City?
-We’ve compiled a few inside activities worth knowing about!
+We’ve compiled a few inside activities worth knowing about on a rainy day in Aberdeen!

 Try ice-skating at the Linx Ice Arena

 Linx ice arena is a premier ice rink which is open all year round and located on the Beach Promenade.
-It opens daily from 1000 for public skating and offers hire of skates and Penguin skate aids.
+It opens daily for public skating and offers hire of skates and Penguin skate aids.
 There are also lessons for figure skating and ice hockey.
-Of course if you prefer to watch then there is a café and club shop on site.

 Catch a film in one of Aberdeen’s four cinemas